mmistakes/minimal-mistakes/_jobs/2022-02-24-ml-salmonella-postdoc-position.md

 I anticipate that a successful applicant will have an interest or experience in:

 * computer science, microbiology, machine learning, computational biology or bioinformatics.
-* This position focuses on the development of applications for analysis of this data and the publication of software tools.
-A successful candidate will likely have some experience in version control, data structures, ML frameworks like Keras, Tensorflow, or PyTorch and proficiency in Python.
 * The applicant should have experience in statistics.

 I recognize that each person